Beginner’s Guide to Quilting: Essential Tools & Supplies

 You can also borrow from a quilting friend; this should start giving you a feel for the many different brands and selections before you go out and buy your own supply of tools.
 (Watching your pennies too?
 It’s easy to quilt on a budget if you use your resources and creativity.)

-beginner books img
+beginner quilting books

 As a brand new quilter, I also recommend picking up a couple books to give yourself a good base level of information.
 There are many terrific books and patterns out there to choose form.
 I always recommend this fabulous book: Your First Quilt Book: Or It Should Be! by Carol Doak.